 COPD is group of lung diseases that include:

-You may not notice the symptoms of COPD in its early stages, but you’ll begin to experience symptoms at first with exercise.
+You may not notice the symptoms of COPD in its early stages, but you’ll begin to experience symptoms first with exercise.
 As the disease progresses, symptoms will become more pronounced and affect you at all times.

 What Are the Risk Factors of COPD?

-Most cases of COPD are caused by tobacco smoking, although inhalation of pollutants, fumes, and chemicals found in the environment or many workplaces may also be a cause.
-Additionally, genetics is a contributing factor for COPD.
+Most cases of COPD are caused by tobacco smoking, although inhalation of pollutants, fumes, and chemicals found in the environment or workplace also may cause it.
+Genetics also is a contributing factor for COPD.

 COPD Signs and Symptoms

 These signs should prompt you to call your doctor: